Tribal Professionals Cohort

 -Receive discounts on CEU registration rates at future JIT sessions.

 - Be versed in the Native Nation Building approach and principles.

 - Enhanced ability to effect positive change at work and in your community.

 - U.S. citizens of any U.S. Native nation (Federal or State Recognized) who are interested in learning more about Indigenous governance.

 - Individuals who are current tribal government practitioners, community leaders, and individuals who can demonstrate the ability to take the information they learn back to their own tribal communities are especially encouraged to apply.

 - Only individuals who are able to commit to attending the orientation/pre-session, three JIT courses and four quarterly seminars should apply.
 Attendance at all sessions is required for successful completion of the program.

-Course fees waived!
-Registration of $2,250 for three JIT courses and 4 quarterly seminars is covered.
-At a minimum, you will be responsible for books (although most courses provide online resources), your per diem, local transportation, incidentals, etc.
+Registration fees of $2,250 for three JIT Continuing Education 1-credit courses and 4 quarterly seminars is covered for TPC members.
+At a minimum, Cohort members will be responsible for books (although most courses provide online resources), travel to Tucson, per diem, local transportation, incidentals, etc.